ahmad-act/Task-Management-System-Using-ASP.NET-Core-Web-API-Identity-and-PostgreSQL-with-Clean-Architecture/README.md

 ﻿# Clean Architecture Template
 ---

-CleanArchitecture is a template project that follows the principles of Clean Architecture.
-It separates the application into layers, promoting maintainability, testability, and scalability.
-This architecture allows for the separation of concerns and the independence of frameworks and libraries.
+Task Management API is a project built using Clean Architecture principles, designed to manage and organize tasks efficiently.
+The application is structured into layers, ensuring high maintainability, testability, and scalability.
+By following Clean Architecture, the project enables separation of concerns and ensures the independence of frameworks and libraries, making it adaptable and easy to modify or extend.

 ## Table of Contents